-At times, the way up to Sugarloaf Peak in the Cathedral Ranges (Nanadhong) feels more like an extended bouldering sesh than a hike, but that’s what makes it one of the best hikes near Melbourne!
+At times, the hike up to Sugarloaf Peak in Nanadhong / the Cathedral Ranges feels more like an extended bouldering sesh than a hike, but that’s what makes it one of the best hikes near Melbourne!

 - Some serious rock scrambling (more like free climbing!)